aliemre1990/aet-gulp-ts-sass/README.md

 Where your built markup files reside.

 ### moduleScripts
-Where your module script files reside.
+Where your built module script files reside.
 ...
 And so on...

 ## referenceParentPaths
 Paths that will be used in script and style tags.
+We will use these paths to determine file type.
+Is referenced script tag module script or layout script.
+Or vendor script.
 Usually you wont need to change theese properties.

 ## moduleConfiguration
 Module configurations.
 Keys will be each modules name.
 A modules name is determined by its folder name relative from module input directory.
 For example a module inside a folder '{process.cwd()}/{inputDirectories.modules}/moduleA/moduleAB and let module name seperator be '_' then module name will be 'moduleA_moduleAB'.
+Module in the root folder is named with value of 'rootModuleFileName' property.
+For configuring root module we will use this name as key.

 ### module.substitutingModules
 If you want to use one module for multiple module paths use this property.
 Its good at situations like using same page for adding and editing.